zorlack/meatspace-designs/TurntableTractionDrive/README.md

 <image alt="Pusher Springs" src="images/pusher-plate.jpg" width=400 />

 The springs are held captive by a 5/16" bolt welded to the pusher plate.
-The springs press against a piece of 1.5" angle iron which is screwed through the two slots to the stage floor.
+The springs press against a piece of 1.5" angle iron which is lag-bolted through the two slots to the stage floor.
 This allows the whole machine to slide back and forth in response to bulges or dips in the circumference of the turntable.

 <image alt="Ratchet Straps" src="images/ratchet-straps.jpg" width=400 />